 Management of overfished CPS stocks must include a rebuilding program that can, on average, be expected to result in recovery of the stock to MSY levels in ten years.
 It is impossible to develop a rebuilding program that would be guaranteed to restore a stock to the MSY level in ten years, because CPS stocks may remain at low biomass levels for more than ten years even with no fishing.
 The focus for CPS is, therefore, on the average or expected time to recovery based on realistic projections.
-If the expected time to stock recovery is associated with unfavorable ecosystem conditions and is greater than ten years, then the Council and the U.S. Secretary of Commerce (Secretary) may consider extending the time period as described at 50 CFR § 600.310(e).
+If the expected time to stock recovery is greater than ten years due to reasons outlined in the MSA at 50 CFR § 600.310(j), the Council and the Secretary may consider extending the time period.